jillesca/AI-Network-Troubleshooting-PoC/README.md

 LANGCHAIN_ENDPOINT=https://api.smith.langchain.com
 ```

-#### .env.local file
+#### Why `.env.local` and `.env` must be present?

-The [.env.local file](.env.local) is used to define all variables used by the containers.
+For this demo to function correctly, additional environment variables are required by the containers.

-In a production environment, this file should be kept out of version control using the `.gitignore` file.
+The [.env.local file](.env.local) serves as a template with some predefined environment variables.

+The `.env` file, which is ignored by git, is used to store sensitive API keys preventing accidental commits of sensitive data.

+In a production environment, ensure that your environment variables are not included in your git repository to maintain security.

 ### 🚀 Start the topology